 So we are open to questions, but please, do not take a look at a video clip, and assume "it does not work".
 Be a little bit humble and assume that perhaps you may have missed something.
 Perhaps another video clip is on its way with a better angle that will clarify your doubts.

-And remember, it don't come easy, you need to ask questions.
+And remember, you need to ask questions.

 About the author